Richard549/Parallel-Flame-Graph/README.md

 		required arguments:
 			-f TRACEFILE, --tracefile TRACEFILE
 				Filename to parse for events (as a CSV).

 		optional arguments:
 			-h, --help            show this help message and exit -c HEIGHT_OPTION, --height_option HEIGHT_OPTION
 				Calculation method for the bar height when visualising the parallel stack trace.
 Options are:1=CONSTANT,
 				2=CPU_TIME, 3=PARALLELISM_INEFFICIENCY.
 			-t TRANSFORM, --transform TRANSFORM
 				Transformation applied to visualise the parallel stack trace.
 Options are:1=NONE, 2=AGGREGATE_CALLS,
 				3=VERTICAL_STACK_CPU, 4=COLLAPSE_GROUPS.
 			-o OUTPUT, --output OUTPUT
-							Output filename (if set, the PFG will be saved as .PNG).
-			-l LOGFILE, --logfile LOGFILE
+				Output filename (if set, the PFG will be saved as .PNG) -l LOGFILE, --logfile LOGFILE
 				Filename to output log messages (defaults to log.txt).
 			-d LOG_LEVEL, --log_level LOG_LEVEL
 				Logging level.
 Options are:1=INFO, 2=DEBUG, 3=TRACE.
+			--tee
-			--tee 	Pipe logging messages to stdout as well as the log file.
+				Pipe logging messages to stdout as well as the log file

 ### Licence